 Facts and Features Slide Show:

 I created a slide show as a way to share content with students that includes both informational text and stunning visuals as well.
 This slide show goes over the meaning of ocean words, key facts and features of each of the five oceans, and includes images for each ocean.
 This could be presented whole group, in small groups, or assigned as independent work.
 Just keep in mind that informational text often includes key words or vocabulary that might be higher than grade level.

 Pocket Chart or Word Wall Cards:

-If you have a word wall, or use a pocket chart for vocabulary, it can be really helpful to add the ocean words so that your students can refer to the terms in their writing.
+If you have a word wall or use a pocket chart for vocabulary, it can be really helpful to add the ocean words so that your students can refer to the terms in their writing.
 This resource contains pocket chart cards for all 5 oceans (Pacific Ocean, Atlantic Ocean, Indian Ocean, Arctic Ocean, Southern Ocean).